 Lens filters come in many sizes nowadays, and they allow photographers, both professionals and beginners, to achieve various effects while shooting.
 Not all filters produce a specific effect and instead can protect your camera from UV rays.
 Amazon Basics’ UV Protection filter is one of the cheapest filters on the market, and it does a great job providing protection from UV radiation necessary for everyday use.

 This filter will decrease ultraviolet light, thereby eliminating the unwanted bluish cast in images.
 At the same time, it shields the lens from dirt, scratches, and dust.
 It’s perfect for people who are shooting outdoors a lot.

 If you’re looking for a filter that will provide maximum protection, then the Waka 72mm MC UV filter is worth taking into consideration.
 Why?
 The reason is simple; the lens filter is multi-coated with 16 layers to make sure that dust, dirt, scratches, and other environmental influences don’t disturb your lens or the quality of your images.

 Waka’s UV filter is incredibly cheap, yet the price also comes with great quality.
-In case you’re wondering whether there’s a need for multiple coatings it’s important to mention it has 99% transmittance whereas single-coated filters have 90% transmittance.
+In case you’re wondering whether there’s a need for multiple coatings it’s important to mention it has 99 percent transmittance whereas single-coated filters have 90 percent transmittance.